Sandown Racecourse Guide

 Sandown Draw Bias

-The most profitable stall at Sandown in the win market when breaking it down to race trips is stall 3 over a trip of 5f, backing all runners in this stall over that trip over the past five years would have returned a profit of +53.57.
-The stall with the worst loss at Sandown in the win market when breaking it down to race trips is stall 2 over a trip of 1m, backing all runners in this stall over that trip over the past five years would have returned a loss of -69.72.
+Backing stall 3 at Sandown over a trip of 5f is the most profitable stall and trip combination at Sandown returning an LSP of +82.07 over the last five years.
+The stall with the worst loss at Sandown in the win market when breaking it down to race trips is stall 5 over a trip of 1m2f, backing all runners in this stall over that trip over the past five years would have returned a loss of -61.99.

 Here we have the draw bias for Sandown taken into consideration races with ten or more runners, we will break down the figures by race distance, draws can be much more important over the shorter trips in which runners do not have time to find their position during the race meaning the draw is probably more important than the races over longer distances.